 Study in the four-year program begins in the summer with orientation and courses at UC Berkeley and includes the Berkeley Global Edge experience as a mandatory component-completed in fall of freshman year.

-For further information, please see the GMP web site (http://haas.berkeley.edu/Undergrad/gmp.html)
+For further information, please see the GMP web site (https://haas.berkeley.edu/gmp/).

 Management, Entrepreneurship & Technology (M.E.T.)